 From there, the jewelry maker may choose the top 3 ideas to research and consider implementing:

-If you let your mind wander it will come up with all kinds of ideas you may never thought of and lead you to a best selling product idea.
+If you let your mind wander, it will come up with all kinds of ideas you may never have thought of and lead you to a best-selling product idea.

-Imagine a conversation between your ideal customer and a trusted friend or family member.
+Imagine a conversation between your ideal customer and a friend or family member.
 They’re in the market for your product but are frustrated by what’s currently out there.
 What might they say?

 Then think about changes you can make to your existing products or new products you can introduce to solve some of their problems.